Yanhaoxi/lotus_zju/docs/source/alias/sparrowaa.rst

 Usage
 =====

-The Andersen engine is wrapped as a reusable AA component and also exposed via a standalone tool:
+The engine is wrapped as a reusable AA component and also exposed via a standalone tool:

 .. code-block:: bash

-   ./build/bin/ander-aa example.bc
+   ./build/bin/sparrow-aa example.bc

 In integrated settings (e.g., Clam or LotusAA), it can be selected through the corresponding configuration files or command-line switches.

+Note: this module have some redundancies with aserpta, and reuses some header files from it (from context abstraction).